 All the Companies House forms can be submitted by paper or online.
 At the same time as filing to Companies House, it’s important to update your statutory registers with the changes – particularly the register of directors, register of directors’ residential addresses and register of secretaries.
 If a director or secretary has changed their details, particularly their name or address, and they are also a shareholder you’ll need also to update the register of members.
 We looked at the circumstances in which you might want to issue revised share certificates reflecting a change in our article on Share certificates – dealing with common scenarios.

-We’ve designed the FREE Inform Direct company records management system as an straightforward way to submit all these forms online, helping you to provide all the correct details first time and automatically updating your company registers with the changes.
-You can register today to start managing your company records for free and see quite how easy it can be to keep on top of your company records!
+We’ve designed the Inform Direct company records management system as an straightforward way to submit all these forms online, helping you to provide all the correct details first time and automatically updating your company registers with the changes.
+You can register today to start managing your company records and see quite how easy it can be to keep on top of your company records!